wal99d/SlowLoris/README.md

 ```

-Use with caution, the auther is not responsible for any damages cause by this CODE
+Use with caution, the auther is not responsible for any damages caused by this CODE